 (A) the initial installation of the first machines(s) for a new certificate of registration; and

-(B) the registrant authorized for demonstration and sale may demonstrate a radiation machine in accordance with paragraph (13) of this subsection.
+(B) the registrant authorized for demonstration and sale may demonstrate a radiation machine per paragraph (13) of this subsection.

-(7) The registrant shall notify the agency of any changes that would render the information contained in the application for registration and/or the certificate of registration inaccurate.
+(7) The registrant shall notify the agency of any changes that would render the information contained in the application for registration or or the certificate of registration inaccurate.
 The notification shall be in writing and signed by an authorized representative.

-(A) Notification is required within 30 days of the following changes:
+(A) Notification is required within 30 days after the following changes:

 (i) name or mailing address;